drmartinezrabert/EcoSysEM/README.md

 5. Program your script.
 For user guide, click [here](#fundamentals-and-usage).
 6. Run `ecosysem_spyder.py` script with Ctrl + Intro, F5 or Play symbol of _Run toolbar_.

-### EcoSysEM user guide
+## EcoSysEM user guide
-- EcoSysEM package layout
-- Fundamentals and usage
-  - Environment creation
-  - Thermodynamic State Analysis (ThSA)
-  - Bio-Thermodynamic State Analysis (BioThSA)
-  - Ecosystem modelling
+This guide is an overview and explains the important features of **EcoSysEM platform**.

 ### EcoSysEM package layout
 _Lorem ipsum..._